AndreaPontrandolfo/eslint-plugin-remeda/README.md

 This plugin was originally derived from a [eslint-plugin-lodash](https://github.com/wix-incubator/eslint-plugin-lodash) fork [eslint-plugin-lodash-f](https://github.com/AndreaPontrandolfo/eslint-plugin-lodash) and used that as a base to build upon.

-## Usage
+## Rules

-Finally, enable all of the rules that you would like to use.
+Enable all of the rules that you would like to use.

-## List of provided rules

-Rules are divided into categories for your convenience.
 All rules are off by default, unless you use one of the plugin's configurations which turn all relevant rules on.

-### Possible Errors

-The following rules point out areas where you might have made mistakes.

 - [collection-method-value](docs/rules/collection-method-value.md): Use value returned from collection methods properly.
 - [collection-return](docs/rules/collection-return.md): Always return a value in iteratees of Lodash collection methods that aren't `forEach`.
 - [no-unbound-this](docs/rules/no-unbound-this.md): Do not use `this` inside callbacks without binding them.

-### Stylistic Issues

-These rules are purely matters of style and are quite subjective.

 - [chain-style](docs/rules/chain-style.md): Enforce a specific chain style: explicit, implicit, or explicit only when necessary.
 - [chaining](docs/rules/chaining.md): Prefer a either a Lodash chain or nested Lodash calls
 - [consistent-compose](docs/rules/consistent-compose.md): Enforce a specific function composition direction: `flow` or `flowRight`.